Best Muscle Stimulators For Recovery & Strength In 2022

 Features To Look For In Muscle Stimulators

 Battery life - The average life of a battery for an EMS device is around 10 hours.
-But be advised that the actual amount of time you get out of a charge will depend on the level of electrical stimulation, whether or not your device has an auto shutoff feature and, of course, the quality of the battery itself.
-Since not all muscle stimulators come with high-quality lithium-ion batteries.
+But be advised that the actual amount of time you get out of a charge will depend on the level of electrical stimulation, whether or not your device has an auto-shutoff feature, and, of course, the quality of the battery itself since not all muscle stimulators come with high-quality lithium-ion batteries.
 The first battery I used in my EMS machine lasted significantly longer than 10 hours; I didn't change it for nearly two years.
 That doesn't mean your battery will last as long though.

 The number of electrodes supported - Most of the best muscle stimulators have 2-4 electrodes typically attached to the unit with 2 cords.
-Those units with 4 electrode pads usually have cords that split part way down which allows for 2 electrodes at the end of each.
-In rare cases like our Best Choice the HealthmateForever you’ll get 8 electrodes, each with their own cord.
+Those units with four electrode pads usually have cords that split partway down which allows for two electrodes at the end of each.
+In rare cases, you’ll get eight electrodes, each with its own cord.
 Be aware that some physical therapists think having so many electrodes all firing at once is overkill.
 Although there are others who state with equal authority that even a large number of electrodes firing simultaneously won’t produce any negative results.
 Keep in mind your tens unit pads will become less sticky over time and will need to be replaced while the electrodes shouldn't need the same maintenance.

 Muscle Stimulator FAQ

 Q: What is EMS?